 And best of all?
 Like everything on this list of online business ideas, this job can be done at home, on the road, or at a tropical resort.
 That’s the beauty of the internet.

-Whether it’s by editing metadata tags, regularly updating the company blog, or searching for smart keywords to rank highly on, a good SEO consultant can drastically change how a company’s website appears to search engine users—and just a few positions on Google can make a huge difference in traffic numbers.
+Whether it’s by editing metadata tags, regularly updating the company blog, or searching for smart keywords to rank highly on, a good SEO consultant working with a solid SEO strategy can drastically change how a company’s website appears to search engine users—and just a few positions on Google can make a huge difference in traffic numbers.
 In short, you could have a big impact on a business’s bottom line, which means this online business idea is in high demand.

 Got an eye for aesthetics?
 Did you go to art school, or have you always spent your free time designing posters in Photoshop or Illustrator?

-If so, and if you’re interested in finding the right online business ideas for you, then freelance designing might be a good choice.
+If so, and if you’re interested in finding the gig on this list of online business ideas that’s right for you, then freelance designing might be a good choice.
 Take on clients at your own speed, build up a good reputation online and by word of mouth, and work on projects that you find interesting—freelancing has plenty of perks.

 If you’re skilled in words instead, never fear—you can always become a freelance writer.
 So long as you’ve got an internet connection and the perfect keyboard, nothing is standing in your way.
 You get to contribute blog posts and, eventually, become a thought leader in whatever industries you’re writing for.